Adani group's strides in energy ecosystem, industrial development impresses women envoys | Business

 Diana Mickeviciene, Ambassador of Lithuania to India to ANI, said, "I am participating in this great visit because the business developed here is relevant to my country, Lithuania.
 We have solar technologies and ports, and we look forward to establishing contacts for cooperation."
 She said, "I was inspired by what I saw.
 A couple of things stand out: the 'scale' and 'sense of mission'.
 It is a very strategically placed objective.
 Using a landscape which is barren and developed to make it useful to the country in strategic ways.
 The high-level technology that we saw was outstanding."

-The Ambassadors saw firsthand how the hybrid solar-wind project is integrating cutting-edge technology with sustainable development, including an all-women Energy Network Operations Centre (ENOC) overseeing the complex operations in Khavda.
+The Ambassadors saw first hand how the renewables project are integrating cutting-edge technology with sustainable development, including the Energy Network Operations Centre (ENOC) overseen by women engineers.
 Sena Latif, Ambassador of Romania to India, said, "It was an impressive experience.
 We read about it but none of us expected the scope of this project.
 The Khavda site is absolutely impressive.
 They told us that it is five times the size of Paris."

 She added, "It's really extraordinary how the whole society is being transformed and built over here.
 Impressive to see so many women involved, women engineers, young women.
 In Mundra, also, where we have just visited we saw how women are themselves contributing.
 It is impressive to see how the whole ecosystem is prepared by the Adani group."
 Peggy Frantzen, Ambassador of Luxembourg to India, said, "I am very thankful for this opportunity offered to our women Ambassadors to India to visit this solar power park, which is really very impressive by its size and by the effort that went into building it."